It seems that no matter what you top with homemade pico de gallo, it’s gonna be delicious and it’s going to instantly remind you of good mexican food!

 Beyond that, there’s a little debate in regard to onion, garlic, and jalapeno.
 Now while the amounts of these three ingredients is certainly preference, I don’t think omitting any one of those would be a travesty.

 But beyond these basics, I’m actually a fan of just the original.
 I know of lots of fruit salsa, doing different things to your tomatoes, and all that jazz.

-With the exception of fire roasted tomatoes on occasion, I think these twists are good occasionally.
+With the exception of fire roasted tomatoes on occasion, I think these twists are good occasionally (especially this cilantro strawberry salsa situation).
 But when you just need so good ole chips and salsa…go with the authentic pico de gallo!

 Can you make it in a food processor?

 I get asked pretty frequently if you can make this pico de gallo recipe in a food processor.
 It really is a lot of chopping, so I get it.
 Obviously the consistency will be totally different, but you can do MOST of this recipe in a food processor…

 The garlic and jalapeno are PERFECT in a food chopper (in batches or by ingredient) or processor.
 The onion, however, isn’t.
 You end up getting finely chopped onion and onion juice (gross!).

 So if you want to use the food processor, I’d just recommend chopping the onions by hand.
 Then you’ll have the perfect dip for chips or topping for tacos!!

 There are so many fancy recipes that foodies and recipe creators dream up, but sometimes the basics are better than anything new.
 This pico de gallo recipe is just a delicious combination of great flavors.
 It makes a lot and it never seems like too much!